vivaria/edisonrul.ing/README.md

 ## THE CALCULATOR

-*   The ATK determined by "The Calculator's" effect is not treated as its original ATK.
+*   The ATK determined by "The Calculator"'s effect is not treated as its original ATK.

 ## THE CREATOR